What Is An Event Chair?

 Marais Chair

-These are French-inspired, steel-framed bistro chairs that offer a modern, industrial aesthetic.
-Typically, they’re sold in metallic colors, but of course, with effort, you can find them in a wide range of other color options.
+These French-inspired, steel-framed bistro chairs offer a modern, industrial aesthetic.
+They’re typically sold in metallic colors, but with effort, you can find them in a wide range of other color options.

 Rattan Chair

 These natural cane folding chairs are a superb choice for a wedding at the beach or other tropical settings.
-Note that this is not a great option if you’re planning on holding a formal, elegant ceremony, but are wonderful for more casual events.
+They are not a great option if you’re planning on holding a formal, elegant ceremony, but they are wonderful for more casual events.

 Slotted Chair